MScaramuzzi/Soil-Consumption-Ontology/index.md

 In this work we aimed to create an ontology which is inspired by the one that was made by ISPRA.
 The said ontology makes massive use of many different vocabularies and external ontologies.
 This leads to the Knowledge Graph, and thus the ontology itself, to be very complex to understand and at times inefficient.
 Our work, instead, has been focused on achieving **efficiency** by adopting a design strategy that would lead to **simplicity** and conciseness of the ontology.

 In this report we first briefly touch upon on related work that has been done in this field describing  how ISPRA-CORE is organized (***Section 2***).

+In ***Section 3*** we briefly analyze the characteristics and limitations of the available data and we illustrate how they were made available for the RML processing.

-We then proceed to illustrate the ontology we designed by explaining the steps we have taken and also the issues that were encountered in order to formulate and formalize it. (***Section 3***).
+We then proceed to illustrate the ontology we designed by explaining the design metodology we have employed and the patterns that were used.(***Section 4***).

-After the description of the development of the ontology, we describe the process of **mapping** a Resource Description Framework (RDF) graph into triples through RDF Mapping Language (RML) (***Section 4***).
+After the description of the development of the ontology, we describe the process of **mapping** a Resource Description Framework (RDF) graph into triples through RDF Mapping Language (RML) (***Section 5***).

-Then in ***Section 5*** we explain how we have deployed the system on a SPARQL endpoint through Virtuoso.
+Then in ***Section 6*** we explain how we have deployed the system on a SPARQL endpoint through Virtuoso.

-Subsequently we deal with the alignment of our ontology with general ontologies (DBpedia) n(***Section 6***).
+Subsequently we deal with the alignment of our ontology with general ontologies (DBpedia) (***Section 7***).

+After that, we present a way to test the ontology through the use of the SPARQL endpoint we have published and also by making some test inside the Protégé enviroment
+(***Section 8***).

-After that, we present a way to implement the ontology, providing some examples of SPARQL queries relative to the SPARQL endpoint we published.
-The last section in the report deals with the conclusions related to this work and to draw upon for future steps that could be taken to expand and improve our work (***Section 7***).
+The last section in the report deals with the conclusions related to this work and to draw upon for future steps that could be taken to expand and improve our work (***Section 9***).

 ## 2. Related Work